How to define domain boundaries for geospatial data

 Idempotent Deployment & State Verification

 Policy application must be idempotent to prevent configuration drift during rolling deployments or CI/CD pipeline retries.
-Execute the manifest using the platform’s policy controller with explicit state reconciliation flags:
+Apply the manifest via server-side apply and verify propagation:

 Diagnostic Log Patterns & Root-Cause Analysis